sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ``` scala
 def  div(a: Int, b: Int): Int = a / b
 ```
-The responbility lies with the caller to catch the exception if anything goes bad.
-The downside of this is, the developer does not know that function (A) can and will throw an exception when `b` is zero.
+The responbility lies with the caller to catch the exception and the developer does not know that function (A) can and will throw an exception when `b` is zero.
 This will cause the application that uses function (A) to be unusable or unstable at best if the exception is not caught in its place.
+This is bad.
+Worse, if we back to writing our code as before with `try-catch` or `try-catch-finally`

 ## The Better Answer, Use An Effect

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDYzMTM5MV19
+eyJoaXN0b3J5IjpbLTU0NzkwNjE3Ml19
 -->